 Some are quick to pass off Rationale as simply a line for mature skin, but this isn't true.
 Parker so eloquently explained to me that because acne is an inflammatory disorder, the Essential Six products are bound to give results.
 "Because the products work so hard to reduce inflammation in the skin and support healthy skin function, those suffering from acne [and other inflammatory conditions] will see huge improvements," he explained.

 How to Prepare for Rationale Australia Skincare

 If you're toying with the idea of hopping aboard the Rationale Skincare train, understand that the best way to do so is to first book an appointment with a trained therapist from one of the clinics that stock the products.
 That way, they can sit you down, assess your skin, and tell you how to safely (and effectively) transition to the Essential Six.

-In my case, I saw Ellie at the Mosman clinic in Sydney, who was an absolute angel and extremely thorough when it came to explaining what was going on with my skin—which, to provide a little context, has been plagued with sore, cystic acne and incessant teeny whiteheads—and how specific ingredients were going to work to fix it (also, her facial massage skills are top-notch).
+In my case, I saw Ellie at the Mosman clinic in Sydney, who was an absolute angel and extremely thorough when it came to explaining what was going on with my skin—which had been plagued with sore, cystic acne and incessant teeny whiteheads—and how specific ingredients were going to work to fix it (also, her facial massage skills are top-notch).